Gallery-of-Kaeon/Kaeon-FUSION/README.md

 _This part is extremely technical.
 It's ok to skip past it._

 Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language with the unique ability to alter its properties at runtime using modules that it can load dynamically.
-It's like if Java could import a module at runtime that made multiple inheritence legal, or if C could import a module at runtime that allowed the use of C++ style classes or enabled automatic garbage collection.
+It's like if Java could import a module at runtime that made multiple inheritance legal, or if C could import a module at runtime that allowed the use of C++ style classes or enabled automatic garbage collection.
 Put another way,
 it's like if in LISP,